 - Fewer features than some leading VPNs

-Why should you use a VPN for Canada?
+Reasons you should use a VPN for Canada

 As we noted earlier, VPN usage continues to grow in Canada.
-Here is a brief overview explaining why more Canadians than ever are using VPN services:
+Here is a brief overview explaining some of the many reasons you should consider using a VPN for Canada: